-For the 2022-23 school year, the planned goal remains the same.
-Upon careful analysis of the eight state priorities, the school strategically realigned its actions under each of the three goals so that the state priorities aligned with the goal.
+For the 2023-24 school year, the planned goal remains the same.
+Upon careful analysis of the eight state priorities, the school is aligned to the state priorities.
 Goal three pertains to engagement, which includes Priority 3: Parental Involvement, Priority 5: Pupil Engagement, and Priority 6: School Climate.
-Actions and measures pertaining to high school graduation rates were moved to this goal.
 The school also ensured that all measurable outcomes required by the state were included in this year's LCAP.
-In the 2021-22 LCAP, there was a financial data entry error that caused all actions to repeat multiple times, so all actions were removed per LACOE's instructions and reentered so that the actions did not repeat themselves.